Avo-k/skormfish/README.md

 https://www.chessprogramming.org/Main_Page

-Feel free to send me messages if you have questions
+*Feel free to contact me if you have any questions*